Geoscience

 Pre-requisites: GEOS 548 or permission of the instructor.

 Advanced GIS course for students finishing their graduate degree and/or GIS Certificate program.
-This class will offer students the opportunity to review and revise previous work, arrange it into a portfolio, provide supporting documentation and metadata, and, optionally, create a web page featuring the portfolio material.
+Offers the opportunity to review and revise previous work, arrange it into a portfolio, provide supporting documentation and metadata, and, optionally, create a web page featuring the portfolio material.

 GEOS 599.
 INDEPENDENT STUDY.
 1-5 Credits.